luojun6/ccc/c_101/udemy/c_udemy.md

   - Do not have to worry about the precise steps a particular CPU would have to take to accomplish a particular task
     - `total = x + ` `mv ax, 5, mv cx4`, etc....

-- Compliers
+- Compilers

   - A program that translate the high-level language source code into the detailed set of machine language instructions the computer requires
   - The program does the high-level thinking and teh compiler generates the tedious instrutions to the CPU

-- Compliers will also check that your program has valid syntax for the programming language that you are compiling
+- Compilers will also check that your program has valid syntax for the programming language that you are compiling

   - Finds errors that it reports them to you and doesn't produce an executable until you fix them